Skip to content

 1. Detects the CI environment (GitHub Actions, GitLab CI, or custom)

-3. Creates an ephemeral identity in .auths-ci/ within the working directory
+2. Creates an identity with a file-backed keychain (.auths-ci/keys.enc in the working directory)

 Agent profile